facebookresearch/EgoTV/README.md

 $ python layouts/precompute_layout_locations.py
 ```

-## Generate data corresponding to new goals
+## Define new goals and generate data corresponding to those goals

 * Define the goal conditions in alfred/gen/goal_library.py
 * Add the list of goals in alfred/gen/constants.py